 Regional anaesthesia includes epidurals, spinals, caudals or local anaesthetic blocks of the nerves to the limbs or other areas of the body.
 Local anaesthetic is injected near to nerves, numbing the relevant area and possibly making the affected part of the body difficult or impossible to move for a period of time.
 Regional anaesthesia may be performed as the sole anaesthetic for your operation, with or without sedation, or with a general anaesthetic.
 Regional anaesthesia may also be used to provide pain relief after your surgery for hours or even days.

-Your anaesthetic as well, whether the regional anaesthesia will be performed before you are given the general anaesthetic.
+Your anaesthetist will discuss the procedure, benefits and risks with you and, if you are to have a general anaesthetic as well, whether the regional anaesthesia will be performed before you are given the general anaesthetic.

-Local anaesthesiaa
+Local anaesthesia